Sedimentary exhalative deposits: Deposition

 The ultimate source of reduced sulfur is seawater sulfate.
-Sulfate reduction (through Thermochemical sulfate reduction (TSR) and/or bacterial sulfate reduction (BSR) to form sulphides may occur at the mineralization site, or, alternatively, metalliferous but reduced sulfur-poor fluids may mix with fluids enriched in H2S near the mineralization site and so trigger sulfide precipitation.
+Sulfate reduction (through thermochemical sulfate reduction, bacterial sulfate reduction or both) to form sulfides may occur at the mineralization site, or, alternatively, metalliferous but reduced sulfur-poor fluids may mix with fluids enriched in hydrogen sulfide near the mineralization site and so trigger sulfide precipitation.

 Morphology

 Upon mixing of the ore fluids with the seawater, dispersed across the seafloor, the ore constituents and gangue minerals are precipitated onto the seafloor to form an orebody and mineralization halo which are congruent with the underlying stratigraphy and are generally fine grained, finely laminated and can be recognized as chemically deposited from solution.